Andrae Thurman: Houston Texans

-On July 2, 2004, he signed with the Houston Texans.
-On August 30, 2004, he was eventually released.
+On July 2, 2004, Thurman signed with the Houston Texans.
+On August 30, Thurman was released by the Texans as a part of the team's final roster cuts.

 Pittsburgh Steelers

-On September 7, 2004, he signed with the Pittsburgh Steelers to join their practice squad.
+On September 7, 2004, Thurman signed with the Pittsburgh Steelers to join their practice squad.

-Green Bay Packers (first stint)
+Green Bay Packers

-On September 8, 2004, he signed with the Green Bay Packers.
-He only played 2 games and recorded 2 receptions for 12 yards.
+On September 8, 2004, Thurman signed with the Green Bay Packers.
+He played in two games for Green Bay and recorded two receptions for 12 yards.

 Tennessee Titans

-On September 4, 2005, he signed with the Tennessee Titans and was on the practice squad.
-He only appeared in 5 games and he return 9 punts for 31 yards along with 2 kickoff returns for 42 yards.
-On October 25, 2005, he was released after violating team rules.
+On September 4, 2005, Thurman was signed to the practice squad of the Tennessee Titans.
+He appeared in five games, returning nine punts for 31 yards along with two kickoff returns for 42 yards.
+On October 25, Thurman was released by Tennessee after violating team rules.

 Green Bay Packers (second stint)

-On October 25, 2005, he signed with the Packers.
-He appeared in 10 games and started just one game.
-He recorded 7 receptions for 92 yards.
+On October 25, 2005, Thurman signed with the Packers.
+He appeared in 10 games (including one start), and recorded seven receptions for 92 yards.

 Winnipeg Blue Bombers

-On May 18, 2006, he signed with the Winnipeg Blue Bombers of the Canadian Football League.
+On May 18, 2006, Thurman signed with the Winnipeg Blue Bombers of the Canadian Football League.
 He recorded 40 receptions for 426 yards and one touchdown.

 Dallas Desperados

-In 2007, he signed with the Dallas Desperados of the Arena Football League.
-He played for 2 seasons where recorded 65 receptions for 839 yards and 19 touchdowns.
+In 2007, Thurman signed with the Dallas Desperados of the Arena Football League.
+He played for Dallas for two seasons, where recorded 65 receptions for 839 yards and 19 touchdowns.

 Las Vegas Locomotives

-In 2009, he signed with the Las Vegas Locomotives of the United Football League.
+In 2009, Thurman signed with the Las Vegas Locomotives of the United Football League.
 In three seasons, he recorded 57 receptions for 796 yards and one touchdown.
-He is currently the UFL's All-Time leading in Receptions and receiving yards.
+He is currently the UFL's All-Time leading in receptions and receiving yards.

 Arizona Rattlers

-He signed with the Arizona Rattlers of the Arena Football League.
+Thurman signed with the Arizona Rattlers of the Arena Football League.

 Milwaukee Mustangs

-He signed with Milwaukee Mustangs of the Arena Football League.
+Thurman signed with Milwaukee Mustangs of the Arena Football League.

 Philadelphia Soul

-He would next sign with the Philadelphia Soul and played in ArenaBowl XXVI.
+Thurman would next sign with the Philadelphia Soul and played in ArenaBowl XXVI.